dmbarbour/glas/docs/GlasCLI.md

         Word = WFrag('-'WFrag)*
         WFrag = [a-z][a-z0-9]*

-This syntax restricts references in several cases, e.g. a component path cannot include emoji characters, and we cannot slice or index a list.
-This can be mitigated by avoidance or resolved by a little indirection, e.g. application macros can support more flexible value references.
+This syntax limits which modules can be referenced.
+For example, if a module name contained an emoji character or unusual punctuation, it cannot be directly referenced from glas command line '--run'.
+Such modules can still be referenced indirectly, e.g. via application macro.
+But I encourage glas system modules to keep module names simple.

 ## Configuration

-The glas executable will centralize configuration files, cached computations, content-addressed storage, and the shared key-value database into a single folder.
+The glas executable will centralize configuration files, cached computations, content-addressed storage, and a key-value database into a single folder.
 This folder may be specified by the GLAS_HOME environment variable or will be implicitly assigned a value based on OS convention such as `~/.config/glas` in Linux or `%AppData%/glas` in Windows.

-The primary configuration file is "sources.txt".
-Each entry in this file represents a location to search for global modules in priority order (value of first match 'wins').
-Line comments are permitted starting with '#'.
+The primary configuration file is "sources.tt".
+This uses the [text-tree](../glas-src/language-tt/README.md) format.
+Each entry in this file represents a location to search for global modules in priority order.
+Comments are supported with label '\rem'.
 Currently, this is limited to 'dir' entries for local filesystem directories.
-Future extensions can support network resources or logical renaming of modules.

-        # example sources.txt
+        \rem example sources.tt
         dir ./src
         dir /home/username/glas
-        dir C:/Users/username/glas
+        dir C:\Users\username\glas
         dir ../../glas

-Secondary configuration will be expressed via local glas module named "conf".
-This module would compile to a record value that includes elements for logging, caching, sandboxing, and other configurable features recognized by the glas executable.
+There may be some secondary runtime configuration expressed via local glas modules, e.g. a module named "conf" within the GLAS_HOME directory.
+This might support some options for logging, caching, sandboxing, and so on.
+These modules could use any language defined in the module system.

-Finally, application-specific configuration should be expressed using annotations.
-Annotations can be compiled into apps or adjusted by application macros.
-Profiling, tuning memory allocation and GC, even effects API versioning can be supported via annotations.
+Finally, any application-specific runtime configuration must be expressed using annotations.
+Annotations can be compiled into apps or abstractly manipulated by application macros.
+Profiling, tuning memory allocation and GC, even effects API versioning may be supported via annotations.

+Importantly, there are no built-in command line arguments for runtime configuration.
+This ensures configuration is always accessible for abstraction.

 ## Extracting Binaries